BZemba87/guessing-game/README.md

 <h1 align="center">NUMBER GUESSING GAME</h1>

-Number Guessing Game is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.
+Number Guessing Game is a Python terminal game which runs in the Code Institute mock terminal on Heroku.

 Players can try to guess a number that the computer randomly generates.
 There are 3 difficulty levels the player can choose to play - easy, medium or hard.